jason-kerney/blog/_posts/2021/2021-05-21-failed-retro.md

 ### Recently Became Boring

-So if your retrospectives used to yield results and now don't, red this post: [What to do when retrospectives become stale]({{ related.url }}).
+So if your retrospectives used to yield results and now don't, read this post: [What to do when retrospectives become stale]({{ related.url }}).

 This is most often caused by not looking at the small things that get in the way.